 True story – when I was four years old I told all the kids in my neighbourhood that my mother was Wonder Woman.
 Whilst I am definitely pretty awesome and might possibly have my own invisible jet, I am alas not actually the secret love child of a superhero.
 So far (touch wood) being too ill to attend a wedding has never been an issue.
 However, as much as I want to say it will never happen – it actually could.
 I would never dream of attending a wedding if I had a stomach bug which I could pass to my clients.
 Chunderbuckets and honeymoons don’t mix.

 The reality is that the odds of me being too ill to attend your wedding are the same as you being too ill to attend your own wedding.
 We know this is serious stuff and we will be there because no one wants to be a square.

-The advantage of having a four-photographer team is knowing that should there be a problem with illness, we have a greater chance of covering your wedding with a photographer who is intimately familiar with our photographic style.
+The advantage of having a three-photographer team is knowing that should there be a problem with illness, we have a greater chance of covering your wedding with a photographer who is intimately familiar with our photographic style.
 Additionally, we work within an extensive network of professional photographers and can usually get a professional quality stand-in assistant photographer with very little notice.

 I am in love with your work and I want to book you to be my photographer – right NOW.
 What deposit must I put down to reserve my day?

 Yay!
 We love you too and think you have amazing taste in wedding photographers.
 We prefer to talk face-to-face with all of our clients before they book just so you can make sure you are cool with how geeky we are.
 We can do this at our home-office in Selby (near York) or via Zoom (I am not promising this will be an awkward-free zone.
 Something about being on Zoom elevates me to level 10000000 awkward).
 If you are still ready for some wickedly awesome photos after we chat, we ask for a proportional booking fee to hold the day as well as a signed contract.
 The remaining balance is not due until 45 days before your wedding.